 1. Let's Define "Scale Up"

-Interestingly, even M-W places the cautionary word usually before the word profitable as profit is the primary focus of taking the leap and taking action which results in scaling your business.
+Interestingly, even M-W places the cautionary word before the word profitable as profit is the primary focus of taking the leap and taking action, which results in scaling your business.

 2. Why Scale Up Your Business?

-While generating increased profits is a primary factor, there are several other factors to consider before enacting your business growth ambitions.
+While generating increased profits is a primary factor, several other factors to consider before enacting your business growth ambitions.

-Strategic Goals – Are previously defined objectives and goals the reason you are looking to scale up?
+Strategic Goals – Are previously defined objectives and goals why you are looking to scale up?
 What effect will this growth move have on these targets to generate success?
 Will a scale-up require a rethinking?

 Innovation Driven – Is the entrepreneurial thought process stagnating?
 What improvements in this area will occur as a result of a scale-up?